When it comes to mixing, the clarity and balance of your track can be significantly impacted by unwanted resonances.

 - Musical Integrity: Ensure that you listen to the full context of the mix, not just soloed elements, when applying resonance suppression.
 Always check how adjustments made with RESO impact the overall mix to uphold its musical coherence.

-In addition to these advanced techniques, it's helpful to stay mindful of the potential for over-processing.
-Trust your ears and strive for corrections that feel necessary and musically sensible above all.
+It's helpful to stay mindful of the potential for over-processing.
 With RESO, you have the technology to make refined adjustments that honor the music’s essence while delivering a clean, resonant-free mix.

 The magic of a great mix lies in the balance between rawness and refinement.
 While it's essential to address technical issues like resonances, there is also a beauty to the natural imperfections of sound that give music character and depth.
 The key to a professional mix is knowing how to respect this balance: